 Water Temperature

-Dwarf gouramis are tropical fish that prefer a water temperature of between 72° and 82° F, ideally 77°.
+Dwarf gouramis prefer a warm water temperature of between 72° and 82° F, ideally close to 77°.

-NB: It’s important that you keep the room temperature consistent with that of the aquarium water to avoid damage to the fish’s labyrinth organ.
+NB: If possible, keep the ambient room temperature the same as that of the tank water to avoid damaging the gourami’s sensitive labyrinth organ.

 Water Hardness and pH Range

-The water pH needs to be between 6.0 and 8.0, with a water hardness of 5 to 18 dGH.
+The water pH should be between 6.0 and 8.0, with a water hardness of 5 to 18 dGH.

 Lighting